Stamford Stalking Lawyer

 Defining Electronic Stalking

-The least serious forms of criminal stalking in Stamford are electronic stalking CGS 53a-181f and stalking in the third degree CGS 53a-181e.
+The least serious forms of this offense are electronic stalking CGS 53a-181f and stalking in the third degree CGS 53a-181e.
 When someone uses an electronic monitoring system such as a Global Positioning Service (GPS) device to track another person and the repeated use causes that person to fear physical harm, such conduct is considered electronic stalking.

-Although there are different degrees of criminal stalking, Connecticut stalking arrests carry potential penalties that include imprisonment and hefty fines.
-So if you been arrested in Stamford Connecticut for stalking, then call a Stamford criminal lawyer with experience fighting stalking cases and who can file motions on your behalf to preserve digital evidence that can help you get your case dismissed.
+Although there are different degrees of criminal stalking, these arrests carry potential penalties that include imprisonment and hefty fines.
+So if you have been arrested for this offense, then call a Stamford stalking lawyer and who can file motions on your behalf to preserve digital evidence that can help you get your case dismissed.

-Those involved in stalking cases need to understand not only the Connecticut statutes but also how courts have interpreted the laws in a wide range of circumstances.
+Those involved in these cases need to understand not only the Connecticut statutes but also how courts have interpreted the laws in a wide range of circumstances.
 Such knowledge is crucial to build the best defensive strategy.
-A Stamford stalking lawyer can provide assistance right away to help avoid mistakes and begin working toward the best possible solution.
+A lawyer can provide assistance right away to help avoid mistakes and begin working toward the best possible solution.